 Fulton Theatre recognizes outstanding achievement of regional high school students in their musical and play productions.
-This year’s High School Theatre Festival will be held on Friday, February 7, 2014 in conjunction with the School Day Matinee of Arsenic and Old Lace.
-We are proud to announce our esteemed Festival’s new format!
+This year’s High School Theatre Festival will be held on Friday, February 6, 2015 in conjunction with the School Day Matinee of And Then There Were None.

 Festival Registration and Participant Fee guarantee the following:

 - Following the morning School Day Matinee and subsequent lunch period, Festival students will return to the Fulton to participate in specialized afternoon workshops, discussion and community sharing!
 Afternoon program will conclude by 3PM.

 - Two Fulton Professional Artists will attend one production at the participating school/organization and provide constructive feedback to the participating body of students.